 In 2006 Curry Public Transit, Inc. became a separate 501(c)3 non-profit corporation.
 With a fleet of eleven buses and two vans, owned by Curry County for use by CPTI, Curry Public Transit provides intra- and inter-city transportation for older adults, persons with disabilities, students and the general public.
 CPTI contracts with various public agencies and hospitals to provide medical transportation.
 Funding for all services is primarily financed by federal and state grants.

 It takes the efforts of a lot of people for Curry Public Transit to fulfill its mission.
 From the general manager, board members, bookkeeper, and dispatchers who are rarely seen to the drivers who make contact with passengers on a daily basis.
 The faces of CPTI are those you see when you ride the bus, those whose voices you hear when you call to schedule a ride, and those who just add their efforts with little or no contact with the people they ultimately serve – our passengers.

 The General Manager, Kathryn Bernhardt, spearheads the administrative functions of Curry Public Transit and works with the advice and support of the Board of Directors.
-The Board of Directors includes President Tom Olsen, Secretary Joanne Wasbauer, and Board Members Bill Hamilton, Vince Savona, Lyn Smith and Dan Palicki.
+The Board of Directors includes President Dan Palicki, Secretary Joanne Wasbauer, and Board Members Bill Hamilton, Eleanor Cook, Rick Grey, Verdell Wright, Carol Bayne, and Loretta Goutermont.
 The Board meets monthly at Chetco Activity Center in Brookings.
 All meetings are open to the public.
 Please call for a schedule and agenda.

 If you are interested in becoming a board member, please feel free to contact us at the information listed below.